cozy/cozy-stack/docs/cli/cozy-stack_instances_fsck.md

 ### Options

 ```
+      --files-consistency   Check the files consistency only (between CouchDB and Swift)
   -h, --help                help for fsck
       --index-integrity     Check the index integrity only
       --json                Output more informations in JSON format
 ```

 ### Options inherited from parent commands